jedrus2000/totra/README.md

 `totra how_much_hours --workers="Andrzej Bargański" --from=Monday -l my@login.com -p mypassword`

-...and in second you see result !
+...and in second I see the answer !

 Usage
 -----